nagyrobi/home-assistant-configuration-examples/heating/readme.md

 # Smart heating control for Home Assistant

 I've put together a heating control system for my house using Home Assistant.
+This completely replaces any hardware thermostat, all decisions are done in software by the system.
 Since it took quite a lot of work, I thought I'd share it for anyone trying to achieve something similar.
 It all started from  the solution on [this page](https://www.earth.li/~noodles/blog/2018/10/heating-automation.html) but I wanted a more flexible approach - however it was excellent to set the base to start from.
 The goal was also to have all configuration available in Lovelace GUI and no need to edit config files in order to change operational parameters.

 ![Lovelace UI](https://raw.githubusercontent.com/nagyrobi/home-assistant-configuration-examples/main/heating/heating_lovelace_small.jpg)

 ## Features
 - split the days in 4 time segments, separately for workdays and free days (morning, daytime, evening, nighttime)
-- set different temperature levels for each time segment
+- schedule different temperature levels for each time segment
 - adjust the main thermostat based on the average temperature of all the rooms
-- provide an override system for holiday/party mode (a predefined period until a different temperature level can be set, which when ends, returns to the schedule
+- provide an override system for holiday/party mode (a predefined period until a different temperature level can be set, which when ends, returns to the schedule)
 - automatic home/away mode switching based on presence detection
 - automatic on/off switching based on outside temperature and weather forecast temperature